 Alfred Boocock, the schoolmaster, stands by the side of his young scholars in a photo from the early 1900s.
 The photo was taken next to the School House where Boocock lived, next door to the New School.
 One wonders how many of these boys volunteered in 1914-1918 and whether any of them are now commemmorated as Worlingworth's fallen during the Great War.....

-now stands at forty-five with many other contacts around the world.
+now stands at fifty-five with many other contacts around the world.
 For a five pounds annual fee, members receive four newsletters per year, free admission to our quarterly talks and the opportunity to participate in research and historical events that take place in the parish.
 We strongly support fund-raising for the restoration fund of St. Mary's Church.

 If you would like to contribute to the History Group in any way, we would welcome copies/scans of family trees and documents, old photographs and any stories about former residents of the parish.
 If you would like to assist in our research at the Suffolk Records Office in Ipswich, we would be pleased to offer guidance from our experienced researchers.
 You can contact us using the Contact Form on this website.